Back Roads are Now Blue Roads

-The accommodation, whether old country estate, exotic hotel resort or traditional villa, is carefully selected to reflect the character and charm of each Back-Roads destination.
+The accommodation, whether old country estate, exotic hotel resort or traditional villa, is carefully selected to reflect the character and charm of each Blue-Roads destination.
 Some properties are situated in a stunning setting or have interesting historical and architectural heritage, while others may have been chosen for their owner-hosted welcome or excellent food.

 Character is not a substitute for quality, however, which is why all accommodation throughout Europe and Asia comes complete with ensuite facilities, comfortable furnishings and delicious food.
 We offer a choice of twin, double or single rooms – and while room sizes in older buildings may vary, each room will have its own unique style and character.

 Our tours unite fervent foodies.
 One of the things that guests love about our culinary trips is the chance to meet fellow gastronomists with a similar appetite for culture and cuisine.
 Like all of our holidays, a small, intimate group size – generally no more than 18 people – ensures that you get to know your fellow travellers as friends.

 We believe that experiences are better when they’re shared.
 Sharing a table and a menu – whether at a sumptuous three-course Scottish banquet in the Highlands or in the lush surrounds of the Tha Om Garden House in Vietnam – allows you to make memories and relationships that we hope will last for years to come.

 We are firm believers in the Slow Food concept: that everyone should be able to access and enjoy food that is good for them, good for those who grow it, and good for the planet.
 Our tours allow you to soak up the passion of local producers and chefs who are proud and willing to share their traditional expertise with you.